 Yellow fever vaccine has to be given in a Yellow Fever Centre registered with the World Health Organisation.
 Here at The Travel Clinic Ltd we are registered and will give you an official yellow fever certificate which will last for ten years.

 Since the disease is so devastating many countries, which are now free of yellow fever, require evidence that those entering the country have been immunised.
 You may need to check whether this vaccine is mandatory for the country you are travelling.
 It is worth considering that not all outbreaks of yellow fever are reported, particularly in areas with poor communication.
 The first reports of cholera type disease are coming from Mexico as they are facing the clear-up after extreme flooding.
 Days of heavy rains last week put most of Tabasco state, including the capital Villahermosa, under several feet of water, in one of the largest natural disasters in recent Mexican history.

-In a province near Hanoi 2 elderly people have died as health officials said on Tuesday [6 Nov 2007] that some cases of cholera had been confirmed among nearly 800 people suffering severe diarrhoea in Northern Viet Nam.
-The state-run newspaper Hanoi Moi (New Hanoi) quoted Health Minister Nguyen Quoc Trieu as saying the "cholera bacterium is emerging in 8 out of 11 infected localities.
+In Vietnam in a province near Hanoi 2 elderly people have died as health officials said on Tuesday (6 Nov 2007) that some cases of cholera had been confirmed among nearly 800 people suffering severe diarrhoea in Northern Viet Nam.
+The state-run newspaper Hanoi Moi (New Hanoi) quoted Health Minister Nguyen Quoc Trieu as saying the cholera bacterium is emerging in 8 out of 11 infected localities.

 Cholera is occurring worldwide due to severe flooding in Africa, Asia and South America.
 Cholera is transmitted by contaminated water.

 Published with the kind permission of The Travel Clinic Ltd.

 Read also: Travel Health